k0retux/fuddly/docs/source/data_model.rst

     have this attribute cleared to prevent generic disruptors from altering them.
 This mode aims at limiting the number of test cases, by pruning what is assumed to be redundant.

+  - ``MH.Custo.NTerm.CycleClone``: By default, this mode is *disabled*.
+    When enabled, and when the subnodes need to be duplicated because of a ``qty`` greater than 1, the non-terminal node will walk through each copy, in order to cycle among the various shapes/values of the subnodes.
+Note this customization won't be effective if an evolution function is provided through the keyword ``evolution_func``.

   - ``MH.Custo.NTerm.FrozenCopy``: By default, this mode is *enabled*.
     When enabled, it means that for child nodes which can be instantiated many times (refer to ``qty`` attribute), the instantiation process will make a frozen copy of the node, meaning that it will be the exact copy of the original one at the time of the copy.
 If disabled, the instantiation process will ignore the frozen state, and thus will release all the constraints.

+  - ``MH.Custo.NTerm.FullCombinatory``: By default, this mode is *disabled*.
+When enabled, walking through a non-terminal node will generate all possible combination of shapes for each subnode.
+The various considered shapes for a subnode are based on the ``qty`` and ``default_qty`` parameter provided.
+Thus there are at most 3 different shapes that boil down to the different amounts of subnodes (max, min and default values), and at least 1 if all are the same.
+Other possible values in the range ``<min, max>`` are reachable in ``random`` mode, or by changing it manually.
+    When this mode is disabled, walking through the non-terminal node won't generate all possible combinations but a subset of it based on a simpler algorithm that will walk through each subnode and iterate for their different shapes without considering the previous subnodes shapes.

     .. note::
 		Note that if the node is not frozen